-- Fuel and Payload For aircraft that support it, allows you to set the fuel and levels and current payload within the aircraft. - Radio Settings Displays a dialog allowing you to set the frequencies and radials being used by the radios and navigational equipment. - GPS Settings Displays a dialog allowing you to set waypoints and view course information for the GPS. - Instrument Settings Displays a dialog allowing you to set the altimeter pressure and Heading Indicator offset. - Stopwatch Displays a simple stopwatch.
-Useful for instrument approaches. - Random Failures Displays a dialog allowing you to randomly fail various aircraft systems, such as the vacuum, by setting a mean-timebetween failure.
+- Map displays a moving map, showing airports, navigational beacons etc. - Stopwatch displays a simple stopwatch.
+Useful for instrument approaches. - Fuel and Payload allows you to set the fuel and levels and current payload within the aircraft.
+Only available on some aircraft. - Radio Settings (F12) sets the frequencies and radials being used by the radios and navigational equipment. - GPS Settings configures waypoints and views course information for the GPS. - Instrument Settings allows you to set the altimeter pressure and Heading Indicator offset.

-System Failures Displays a dialog allowing you to fail various aircraft systems, such as the vacuum.
+Random Failures configures random failure of various aircraft systems and instruments, by setting a mean time between failure (MTBF) or mean cycles between failure (MCBF).

-Instrument Failures Displays a dialog allowing you to fail specific aircraft instruments.
+- System Failures configures random failure of aircraft systems, such as the vacuum system. - Instrument Failures configures random failure of specific aircraft instruments.

-ATC/AI
+AI